OpenClassrooms-Student-Center/alumnis/content/students/stevebernard1.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
-objective: Devenir un aigle en dÃ©veloppement..
+objective: Devenir un aigle en développement..
 short_description: J'aime le cinema, le trading, la mode,  J'apprends Ã  coder pour me faire une nouvelle reconversion.

 # don't touch that